hanneskod/clean/README.md

 Why?
 ----
 Sometimes it's necessary to perform complex input validation, and a number of tools exist for this purpose (think Respect\\Validation).
-At other times (arguably most times) built in php functions such as the ctype-family and regular expressions are just good enough.
-For me libraries like respect simply feels to heavy for these times.
-Clean acts as a thin wrapper around callables and native php functions, *in just 200 lines of code*, and allows you to filter and validate user input using a simple and compact fluent interface.
+At other times (arguably most times) built in php functions such as the ctype-family and regular expressions are simply good enough.
+At these times pulling in a heavy validation library to perform basic tasks can be unnecessarily complex.

-Clean attempts to comply with [PSR-1][], [PSR-2][], and [PSR-4][].
-If you notice compliance oversights, please submit a pull request.
+Clean acts as a thin wrapper around callables and native php functions, *in less than 200 lines of code*, and allows you to filter and validate user input through a simple and compact fluent interface.

 Installation
 ------------